najoast/rathena_script_commands/reference/1.basic-commands/menu.md

 menu "A:B",L_Wrong,"C",L_Right;
 ```

-It also sets a special temporary character variable @menu, which contains the
+It also sets a special temporary character variable `@menu`, which contains the
 number of option the player picked.
 (Numbering of options starts at 1.)
 This number is consistent with empty options and grouped options.